 -- IELTS: the program will only send scores taken within 2 years of your date of request.

 If you took the test(s) earlier than those dates, the Graduate School requires that you take the test(s) again at the present time.

 12. I sent you my test scores with a previous application.
 Will you have them on file?

-If you sent official test scores to GSAS school code 2596 (and, in the case of TOEFL, to a department code other than 00), we will keep them on file according to the policy we state in item 11 describing how long test scores remain valid.
+If you sent official test scores to GSAS school code 2596 (and, in the case of TOEFL, to a department code other than 00), they will always remain on file.
 We will add them to your current application, after it is submitted.

 13. What are your minimum test score requirements?
 What are the test scores of admitted students?

 Many factors influence the admission decision and the Graduate School does not set minimum test score standards for the GRE.
 Also, we do not answer questions regarding what GRE test scores you should achieve in order to apply for admission, or about the average test scores of our applicants or admitted students.

 For the TOEFL, the Graduate School recommends that the applicant achieve a minimum TOEFL score of 100 on the internet-based test.
 For the IELTS, a minimum overall band score of at least 7 is recommended.

 The Graduate School does not prohibit applicants with lower scores from applying for admission since many factors influence the admission decision.
 Some departments or programs in the Graduate School may set a higher TOEFL/IELTS standard for admission.

 14. I have taken the GRE or TOEFL/IELTS more than one time.
 What happens with my scores?